 Federal student loan payments have been on pause for borrowers in the U.S. since March 2020.
-Barring any last-minute extensions, that temporary student loan forbearance period is scheduled to end on September 30 of this year.
+Barring any last-minute extensions, that temporary student loan forbearance period is scheduled to end on May 1, 2022 (announced on Wednesday, December 22, 2021).
 If you have federal student loans, it is wise to start preparing for them to resume shortly.

 Paying off your student loans can be an overwhelming endeavor, no matter the time.
 Before the federal student loan forbearance period ends, you may want to reexamine your current student loans and review your plan to pay them to ensure it still reflects your specific situation.
 If you don’t have a plan, it is not too late to create one to knock out your loans.

 It is possible that your monthly income and expenses may have changed since you last made payments on your federal student loans.
 Before forbearance ends, it is essential to understand where you stand financially.
 Take a look at your spending habits and where the money from each paycheck is going.
 Then determine where your student loan payments fit within your budget and if anything needs to change.

 As we approach the end of federal student loan forbearance and no new student loan relief measures are put in place, borrowers will begin to receive notices from their federal student loan servicers.
 Make sure to read them, as they may have critical information and updates regarding the dates that loan payments will resume and include details on the federal government’s loan repayment plans.

 Depending on what data the loan servicers have, they may try to reach you by email, phone, or mail.
 So, you will want to check to see if your contact information is up to date.

 If you have been keeping up with the news, you may have heard a lot of discussion around the future of student debt.
 As of December 22, 2021, President Biden extended federal student loan forbearance through May 1, 2022.
 Paying attention to breaking news about federal student loans can help inform your decisions.